rodrygogoes23/autocollect-/README.md

 and you are all sorted if any error just ask ChatGPT or i will give a way to ask me

 For android users
-Host this on replit and use (make sure to keep the chrome window open 24/7 everything is same as windows (replacing files and all)
+Host this on replit,koyeb,heroku,tmux,termux and use (make sure to keep the chrome window open 24/7 everything is same as windows (replacing files and all)

+You can use this for Collect your cricketers, Celebrity and all

 Don't mention thanks and fuck you Collect Your Athletes soon autospam and autoexplore incoming..........